edgeflare/edge/README.md

 1. determine a root domain (hostname) eg `example.org`. if such a globally routable domain isn't available, utilize https://sslip.io resolver, which returns embedded IP address in domain name. that's what this demo setup does

-> when containers dependent on zitadel (it being the centralized IdP) fail, try restarting it once zitadel is healthy
+> when containers dependent on zitadel (it being the centralized IdP) fail, try restarting them once zitadel is healthy

 ```sh
 export EDGE_DOMAIN_ROOT=192-168-0-121.sslip.io              # resolves to 192.168.0.121 (gateway/envoy IP). use LAN or accesible IP/hostname